Microsoft Advertising: How to Use Microsoft Ads in 6 Steps

 Determining whether Microsoft Advertising or Google Ads is better for your business depends mainly on your desired target audience.
 Google search stats show that Google is the undisputed leader in online searches, with Bing coming in a distant second.
 Google Ads can help you reach a wider audience, whereas Bing’s narrower audience allows you to reach people with higher incomes, more education, and an older age range.

 Is Bing ads the same as Microsoft ads?

 Yes.
 Bing Ads is the former name for what’s now known as Microsoft Advertising.
-The Microsoft Advertising Network includes MSN, Yahoo, AOL, and Bing, and ads can appear on all four sites, plus third-party websites that are partnered with Microsoft.
+The steps on how to advertise on Bing are the same ones discussed above.
+The Microsoft Advertising Network includes MSN, Yahoo, AOL, and Bing, and search and display ads can appear on those sites as well as third-party websites that are partnered with Microsoft.